 IC-R8600 has much fuller audio range when compared to the IC-7300

 transceiver cousin (which has no bass response in comparison).
 One bug

 that existed until firmware 1.34 was what we called "AGC

 Swamping" (see text).
-Reports of display failures have appeared (see bottom of page).
+A number of display failures reports have appeared (see bottom of page).
 (N9EWO Photo)